 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.

 Whether you are in North or South California, the coastal State has plenty to offer.
 So regardless of where you want to start your California trip, Los Angeles and San Francisco will be fantastic decisions.

-Seasons will impact the type of activities, but you are sure to have fun all-year-around.
+Seasons will impact the type of activities, but you are sure to have fun all year round.
 But the weather will, for sure, make some destinations more challenging.
 So check what you want to do and when, and come prepared.

-California is such a vast state that we divided this post into two parts: Adventures in Northern California, and Adventures in Southern California.
+California is such a vast state that we divided this post into two parts: Adventures in Northern California and Adventures in Southern California.
 There we list outdoor activities that be done in both summer and winter.
-Now, you just need to read and start planning your next trip!
+Now, you need to read and start planning your next trip!